thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 ACM-3109

-#### Duplicate policy template names create inconsistent results

-When you create a policy with identical policy template names, you receive inconsistent results that are not detected, but you might not know the cause.
-For example, defining a policy with multiple configuration policies named `create-pod` causes inconsistent results.
-**Best practice:** Avoid using duplicate names for policy templates.

-ACM-5754

 #### Kyverno policies no longer report a status for the latest version

 Kyverno policies generated by the Policy Generator report the following